Dual Credit FAQ's

 What is Dual Credit?

 Dual credit is a way for high school students to get high school AND college credit for courses they take at their own school.
 It's a great way to get a jump start on taking college-level courses.

-How do I contact the Office of Dual Credit if I need assistance?
+How do I contact the Dual Credit Office if I need assistance?

-How do I look up my JJC ID number, username, or password?
+How do I look up my JJC ID number, username, and password?